amybauer/tutorials-and-guides/use_git_mini_tutorial.md

-Mini git tutorial 1 - getting the Campbell Lab started
+Mini git tutorial - getting started with git and GitHub
 ================
 Amy Bauer
 5/9/2022

 ------------------------------------------------------------------------

+This tutorial has been developed to provide an easy walkthrough on how to get started with git and GitHub, while serving as an easy-to-use resource for commonly used commands.

 *This mini workflow assumes you already have*